andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### How do the Key Pieces Fit Together?
 [AHL]

 Note:

-@andrewharmellaw: WHAT WENT IN THIS SECTION?
-PERHAPS THE FOLLOWING?

 Knowing about all the various models is one thing.

 When you're doing work this complex, at this scale, knowing how they inter-relate, interact, and (possibly) overlap is the _big_ thing.